barabasz/drakula/README.md

 * go to `View` →  `Command Palette` or press `Cmd+Shift+P`  (`Ctrl+Shift+P` on Windows)
 * enter `Install Extension`
 * search for `Drakula` and select it or press return to install

+Finally, I would greatly appreciate it if you could rate this theme with [5 stars](https://marketplace.visualstudio.com/items?itemName=barabasz.drakula-theme&ssr=false#review-details)!

 ## Suggested editor settings